sparklemotion/nokogiri.org/content/installing_nokogiri.md

         brew link xz
         ```

     b.
-The second way that has been reported having success is to install `xz`
-        as a universal build:

-        ```sh
-        brew reinstall xz --universal
-        ```

-    c.
 The third way is to use a Homebrew-installed `libxml2`, as suggested in
         [using your system libraries](#using-your-system-libraries).

         ```sh